Who Can Sign a Disability Tax Credit Application?

 (more…)

-Disability Tax Credit CalculatorCalculate how much you might be able to receive by getting approved for the disability tax credit.
-The disability tax calculator considers factors such as when your condition first began and the province you reside in.
-The disability tax credit calculator does not take into account your taxable income and other credits you may be claiming.
-The amounts provided are just an approximate estimate of what you may be eligible to receive.
+Disability Tax Credit CalculatorTo determine how much you may receive if approved for the disability tax credit, you can use a disability tax calculator.
+This calculator takes into account factors such as when your condition first began and the province you live in.
+However, it does not consider your taxable income.
+Please note that the amounts provided are only approximate estimates of what you may be eligible to receive.

 (more…)